cjwallace/genderalize/README.md

 ### Non-binary gender

 Gender is non-binary.
-Pronoun replacement works only for male (he/him) and female (she/her) gendered pronouns.
+The currently-implemented pronoun replacement works only for male (he/him) and female (she/her) gendered pronouns.
 Truly neutralizing sentences with singular they/them pronouns presents a harder technical challenge, but would be worthy work.

 ### Entity resolution